-My Life Story Chapter 5
+My Life Story: Chapter 5

 *as mentioned elsewhere in this space, these installments are my intention to get a very rough draft of a personal project I have been working on for a numbers of years (writing my life story) off the word d and somewhere where it could hold me accountable to doing something with it.

 Having just graduated with my degree in Youth Leadership from a local college/seminary (Providence College), my church, the church that had played in a significant role in my formation from the time I joined is humble beginnings as a house church at 18, was also in the midst of it’s own crisis.
+It’s worth mentioning that not only was this church birthed from a similar conflict, one that once left my then graduating self lost and confused before handing me what would become a new found identity, it would be sometihng I can say I helped build from the ground up.

 These two sides did not get along